Prerequisites

 This usually indicates a permission issue.

-- Regenerate Keys: If you changed permissions after generating keys, you must regenerate the API Key and Secret.
+- Regenerate Keys: If you changed permissions after generating keys, you must regenerate the Consumer Key and Secret.

 Error: Callback URL mismatch